OcelotBabou/Quartz/content/2-The World/Regions/Locations/Orestia.md

 ### 7. **Military**

-Orestia’s military is a shadow of its former strength, having suffered devastating losses during the **Schism Wars**.
+Orestia’s military is a shadow of its former strength, having suffered devastating losses during the Schism Wars.
 Once a proud and formidable force, the kingdom’s army has dwindled to a modest contingent that struggles to maintain order within its borders.

 The majority of Orestia’s remaining forces are now concentrated along the southeastern boundaries, where they face the constant threat posed by the bandit-infested Collis Brigantium.
 These troops are primarily engaged in skirmishes to protect bordering villages and prevent the bandits from gaining a foothold deeper into Orestian territory.
 Despite their best efforts, the sheer number of bandits and the challenging terrain often leave the soldiers stretched thin.